GenesisAria/AvatarDevKit/README.md

 **Main texture** – has hue and saturation adjustments, as well as a supersampled override for combatting aliasing, built using [Ben Golus's guide](https://bgolus.medium.com/sharper-mipmapping-using-shader-based-supersampling-ed7aadb47bec).
 This is one of the more expensive aspects of this shader, use sparingly.

 **Emission** – goes without saying.
 Also includes an ability to include the shading into the emission to control it's brightness in light vs dark more finely.
+Also has the ability to change colours in the dark.

 **Normal map** – has strength sliders for every aspect of the shader that uses normal maps.
 I have also implemented an optional system for biasing the normal map's strength based on distance from the surface, to make them more visible at range (0=off).
 Includes mask.\
 – Has supersampling system built using [Ben Golus's guide](https://bgolus.medium.com/sharper-mipmapping-using-shader-based-supersampling-ed7aadb47bec).
 This is most beneficial for normal maps with fine detail that alias heavily, supersampling can counteract this.
 This is one of the more expensive aspects of this shader, use sparingly.